Sienci-Labs/Resources/gsender/gs-feedback.md

 For most of their machines they recommend using a 115200 baud rate, so double-check you're using that value as well.

-### Port not detected for my CNC
+### Port not Found

-As long as you're using an Arduino-based board with grbl loaded onto it and you've selected the correct Baud rate in the settings then connection should be possible.
-Double-check that you're not connected to your machine in another sending program at the same time as you're trying to connect with gSender.
-As well, sometimes pendants or other forms of non-computer controllers can impede on a g-code sender's ability to connect to the machine.
+As long as your board is running normal grbl or grblHAL and you've selected the correct Baud rate in the settings then connection should be possible.
+Double-check that you're not connected to your machine elsewhere like with:

+- Other senders like Easel, CNCjs, UGS, Lightburn (some programs might auto-connect so you might have to close them entirely)
+- Pendants or offline controllers since typically a sender and controller can't be used at the same time
+- Other programs like Arduino IDE or STMCubeProgrammer

 We're still working on making gSender work best across all devices and one aspect of this is port detection for a variety of CNCs.
 If your CNC still isn't showing up on the port detector, we'd really like to hear from you.